-JAKARTA, Indonesia — An Indonesian court sentenced an Islamic militant to 10 years in prison on Tuesday after finding him guilty of procuring weapons for his network to use in attacks.
+JAKARTA, Indonesia — An Indonesian court sentenced an Islamic militant to nine years in prison on Monday for masterminding a double suicide bombing last year that targeted police at a bus terminal in Jakarta.

-Police said all eight were members of Jemaah Anshorut Daulah, a network of Indonesian extremist groups formed in 2005 and led by imprisoned radical cleric Aman Abdurrahman that pledges allegiance to Islamic State group leader Abu Bakr al-Baghdadi.
+The suspects were believed to be members of Jemaah Anshorut Daulah, a network of about two dozen Indonesian extremist groups that formed in 2015 and pledges allegiance to Islamic State group leader Abu Bakr al-Baghdadi.